The Employment Law Review: Israel

 There are a number of other employee entitlements in this area, such as time off for antenatal appointments, the right to work one hour less per day (without reduction in pay) for a limited period after returning from BPL, and time off for fathers around the time of birth, all of which are subject to requirements and conditions.

 Pregnant employees, those undergoing fertility treatment and employees on BPL, statutory unpaid leave and for a certain period thereafter, are all protected from dismissal (subject to conditions).
-Note that specific ministerial approval may be obtained to allow such a termination in certain circumstances if the employer can show that it is not occasioned by the special circumstances of the employee (for example, the employee being pregnant).
-See also Section XIII.i for further discussion on this point.
+Note that specific ministerial approval may be obtained to allow such a termination in certain circumstances if the employer can show that it is not occasioned by the special circumstances of the employee.
+See Section XIII.i for further discussion on this point.

 There is no requirement that employment contracts be written in any specific language, as long as the employee understands the language (except with regard to foreign employees, for whom the Foreign Employees Law 5751-1991 expressly provides that the employment contract should be written in a language the employee can understand).
-In this respect, it is common for global companies to provide employment-related documents (including employment contracts and confidentiality agreements) in English, mainly for them to be understood by the company's management abroad.
+In this respect, it is common for global companies to provide employment-related documents (including employment contracts and confidentiality agreements) in English.

 There is no clear recommendation as to whether to provide employment documents in Hebrew, and the decision usually depends on the employees in the company and the extent of their knowledge of the foreign language.